The importance of a weekly employee check-in for your business

 Regular check-ins clarify tasks and objectives

-- Achievement: Employees are driven by a sense of accomplishment, which requires the setting of clear goals and expectations as. well as staff recognition processes.
+- Achievement: A sense of accomplishment is what drives employees.
+This requires you to set clear goals and expectations, as well as staff recognition processes.

-- Accountability: Once expectations are set, employers have to follow through by making sure employees are accountable for their responsibilities and mistakes.
+- Accountability: You have to follow through once expectations are set.
+They do this by making sure employees are accountable for their responsibilities and mistakes.

 - Accessibility: Employees are more motivated to be productive when they are able to get support or advice from their manager.